 First, select the type of pumpkin and trellis you want.
 You can build your own trellis, make use of an existing structure, or buy a premade trellis.
 Position your trellis where you want it, keeping in mind the amount of sun it gets and the type of soil it’s on.
 Since the pumpkins will be growing on it, the conditions need to fit with the preferences of the pumpkin variety you have.

 Then, plant your pumpkins like you normally would at the base of the trellis.
-You can plant your pumpkins first and then arrange your trellis how you want it, if you prefer.
+You can plant your pumpkins first and then arrange your trellis how you want to, if you prefer.
 Just be sure not to put the trellis directly over the seeds!
 Once the seeds have sprouted and you have vines that are a few inches long, gently weave the vines into the trellis.

-You don’t need to wrap them tightly onto it; once they begin growing they’ll hold onto it on their own.
+You don’t need to wrap them tightly on to it; once they begin growing, they’ll hold on to it on their own.
 If the vines are too small and are slipping off the trellis, you can gently tie them to the trellis with some garden twine until they begin growing.
 They’ll continue climbing on their own.
 The only real difference in care is that they need more frequent watering, as the ground has less cover than it otherwise would.

 Vertical gardening leads to healthier fruits and vegetables as it keeps them away from ground-dwelling pests and decreases the likelihood of diseases.
 Vertical gardening also adds to the visual interest of your garden.
 Depending on how you arrange it, vertical gardens conserve space, too.